Wednesday, May 27, 2009

 Updated to include this past season's numbers.
-Thanks to Numerista on Bigsoccer for originally compiling the list through 2005/6, to which I've been updating it since (so if anything's wrong, take it up with him :P).
+Thanks to Numerista on Bigsoccer for originally compiling the list through 2005/6, to which I've been adding to it since (so if anything's wrong, take it up with him :P).

 This does not include data for any seasons before the formation of the Premiership.
 I've also decided to leave out the non-USMNT Americans like Giuseppe Rossi.

-6 Claudio Reyna 104 7 Sunderland, Man City
+9 Claudio Reyna 104 7 Sunderland, Manchester City

 10 Roy Wegerle 75 13 Blackburn, Coventry